Groups, Orders, and Dynamics: The Conrad Property

 \vsp\vsp

 {\underline{Claim (iii).}} In the series above, the group $\Gamma^{k-2}$ is not bi-orderable.

 \vsp

-First notice that $\Gamma^{k-2}$ is not Abelian.
+First note that $\Gamma^{k-2}$ is not Abelian.
 Otherwise, it would have rank 2.
 This would imply that every neighborhood of the restriction of $\preceq$ to $\Gamma^{k-2}$ is uncountable, which implies --by convex extension-- the same property for $\preceq$.

 Now as in the case of Proposition \ref{third-tararin}, if $\Gamma^{k-2}$ were bi-orderable, then it would be contained in the affine group $\mathrm{Aff}_+ (\mathbb{R})$.
 The space of left-orders of a non-Abelian countable group inside $\mathrm{Aff}_+ (\mathbb{R})$ was roughly described in \S \ref{ejemplificando-2}: it is homeomorphic to the Cantor set.
 (See also \S \ref{section-solvable-spaces}.)
 In particular, no neighborhood of the restriction of $\preceq$ to $\Gamma^{k-2}$ is countable, which implies --by convex extension-- that the same is true for $\Gamma$.
 For sake of completeness, we give an explicit sequence of approximating left-orders.
-To do this, notice that, for some $q > 0$, the group $\Gamma^{k-2}$ can be identified with the group whose elements are of the form
+To do this, note that, for some $q > 0$, the group $\Gamma^{k-2}$ can be identified with the group whose elements are of the form

 where $a \!\in\! \Gamma^{k-1}$ and $k \!\in\! \mathbb{Z}$.
 Let $(k_1,a_1),\ldots,(k_n,a_n)$ be an arbitrary family of $\preceq$-positive elements indexed in such a way that $k_1 = k_2 = \ldots = k_r = 0$ and $k_{r+1} \neq 0, \ldots, k_n \neq 0$ for some $r \!\in\! \{1,\ldots,n\}$.
 Four cases are possible: